 Diagnosis of Co-Occurring Disorders

-That’s why diagnoses of primary mental health disorders should not be made without actual absence of sobriety, with a duration long enough to clear addiction created withdrawal symptoms of up to one year.
+That’s why diagnoses of primary mental health disorders should not be made without the actual absence of sobriety, with a duration long enough to clear addiction-created withdrawal symptoms of up to one year.

 Addiction and Mental Health Dual Diagnosis Treatment